AWS CodePipeline, CloudFormation & Continuous Delivery

 Two things that we really like about the new CodePipeline update are that it allows us to make further use of Infrastructure as Code and it allows us to rapidly and reliably make changes to our client’s AWS infrastructure, furthering the benefits of CD.
 Combined, these two are powerful.
 Let’s explore:

 Ideally, CodePipeline delivery operates like brakes on a race car, giving you the control you need in order to go faster.
-However, for code to move through pipeline at speed, the supporting infrastructure needs to be created and configured at a similar pace.
+However, for code to move through the pipeline at speed, the supporting infrastructure needs to be created and configured at a similar pace.
 After all, what good would speedy code delivery be if you had to wait days or weeks for a place to deploy it?

 Ultimately, this is one of the great values that cloud computing provides in its ability to create infrastructure — networks, servers, etc — in minutes.
 Our AWS experts rely on CloudFormation templates to define, configure and provision these infrastructure resources, allowing us to effectively support a fast, reliable CD pipeline.
 Now, when we change a CloudFormation template, CodePipeline can automatically initiate a workflow that will build a test stack, test it, await manual approval when/where needed, and push the changes to production.